 Now, at this point, you’ll have to further explain the difference between your Catholic lenses and the Protestant lenses so people can be able to better focus on Mary.
 One of the reasons is Protestants tend to read the Bible in a literalistic, fundamental manner.
 Meaning, if a message isn’t stated in an obvious straightforward manner in the Bible, then they assume it must not be that important.
 They tend to have a surface level reading of the Bible and don’t dig underneath to uncover the deep meaning in the practice of typology.
 Catholics practice the method of typology in which the Old Testament reveals the New Testament and the New Testament is hidden in the Old Testament.
 Whereas Protestants tend to see the Old and New Testament loosely connected, Catholics see both books as tightly interconnected and woven within each other.

 Therefore, when it comes to Mary they don’t see the layers of typology that reveal she is the Ark of the New Covenant.
 She is the New Eve.
 She is the Queen Mother.
 Rather, when viewing Mary it is what they don’t see.
 Therefore, because they don’t see a line in the Bible that says, “and the apostles prayed a novena to Mary” or “and Mary was assumed into heaven next to Jesus” they assume that Catholics are pulling these Marian doctrines out of thin air.
 In other words, because Protestants tend to look for proof texts, and don’t see a slam-dunk text about Mary, they tend to view her as, yes, important, but after the resurrection, she then fades into the background and becomes less relevant.
 A lot of it is because they are viewing the Bible with fogged up lenses.
 They don’t see the significance of the woman in Revelation 12.
-Or, the significance of Mary’s involvement in Jesus’ first miracle, or Mary at the foot of the cross, or understand the significance of the annunciation.
+Or, the significance of Mary’s involvement in Jesus’s first miracle, or Mary at the foot of the cross, or understand the significance of the annunciation.
 At this point, the Catholic needs to encourage the Protestant to go beyond the surface level reading of the Bible and enter into deep contemplation of the Biblical story through typology.
 To watch a short video of Mary revealed through typology see here.

 Finally, there are two concepts on Mary that Protestants have to agree with.
 They will acknowledge that Jesus perfectly fulfilled the Ten Commandments.
 One of those commandments is to honor your father and mother.
 We know that Christ honored his Father in heaven perfectly.
 Then, ask your Protestant friend did he honor his mother perfectly?
 Of course, they have to say yes.
 If they answer no then Christ sinned.
 Well, the Son of God can honor his mother in ways that we as humans can never do.
 He can lavish riches, graces, privileges on Mary that far exceed what we can do.
 Given that we know Jesus honors Mary and gives her special privileges, it is no wonder the Catholic Church as well honors her.

 The second point that you can make to your Protestant friend is that Jesus died on the cross and poured out his flesh and blood to save us.
 Ask them where did Jesus get that flesh and blood?
 Did Jesus come to the earth in physical form by directly descending from heaven?
 No, instead God choose for the Son of God to enter into the human sphere in the portal of space and time through the Virgin Mary’s womb.
-She provided for him his flesh and his blood.
 Therefore, this genetic material that we need came through her by God’s choice.
 So, when Christ was nailed to the cross and when he poured out that blood Mary played a significant role in this process.
 Jesus literally came to the world through Mary.
 If Jesus literally came to us through Mary it would make sense that he would give us her precisely so we can better connect to him.
 If the world received Jesus through Mary, no wonder that to get closer to him we’d use the same instrument – Mary.
 To reject her is to reject him.
 The fact of the incarnation shows that Mary contributes to our salvation by bringing us the flesh and blood that we desperately need.

-The third point to show your Protestant friend is that the more we make of Mary, the more we make of Jesus’ work.
+The third point to show your Protestant friend is that the more we make of Mary, the more we make of Jesus’s work.
 Mary is God’s masterpiece as she was made without sin.
 The more you make of the masterpiece the more you make of the person who crafted that masterpiece.
 Imagine you are at an art gallery praising an artist’s work.
 If the artist is standing right beside you while you’re praising his work, he’s going to love that you’re honoring his work.
 He won’t feel offended by it.
 It’s not like the artist will say, “But, by praising my work you are taking away from praising me.”
 Jesus is the artist and Mary is his artwork.
 When we praise her we simultaneously praise him.
 It’s not like he has a pride complex and will scorn you by saying when you honor his work, you take away from honoring him.
 Therefore, as we stand before Mary, the divine artist who created Mary, will be smiling from the background.

 The same logic holds true with a parent and a child.
 No good parent would insist by praising their child, you’re taking away from praising them.
 A parent would naturally be pleased when someone praises their child.
 In fact, if you want to make a parent happiest, compliment their child – their own creation.